Kaylen Frederick

-Kaylen Frederick (born 4 June 2002) is an American racing driver of German descent who is currently competing in Super Formula Lights with B-Max Racing Team.
+Kaylen Frederick (born 4 June 2002) is an American racing driver of German descent who competes in the IMSA SportsCar Championship with JDC–Miller MotorSports.
 He was the last champion of the British Formula 3 Championship in 2020.
-He previously competed in the FIA Formula 3 Championship from 2021 to 2023.
+He previously competed in Super Formula Lights with B-Max Racing Team.

-Career
+Early racing career

 Karting career

 Frederick began his racing career in karting at the age of seven, where he remained active until 2015.

 Lower formulae

 2016

-In 2016 Frederick switched to formula racing at the age of fourteen, where he competed in the F1600 Championship Series with Team Pelfrey.
+In 2016, Frederick switched to formula racing at the age of fourteen, where he competed in the F1600 Championship Series with Team Pelfrey.
 Due to his age he had to miss the first six races, but was nevertheless successful by taking his first single-seater win at the Pittsburgh International Race Complex and three second-place finishes.
 With 474 points, he finished seventh in the championship.
-Later in the year the American made his U.S. F2000 debut for Pelfrey on the final race weekend at Laguna Seca, becoming the youngest driver to race in the series where he finished thirteenth in both races and ended 24th in the standings.
+Later in the year, he made his U.S. F2000 debut for Pelfrey on the final race weekend at Laguna Seca, becoming the youngest driver to race in the series where he finished thirteenth in both races and ended 24th in the standings.
 He also drove for Pelfrey in the season finale of the F2000 Championship at Virginia International Raceway.
 He immediately took pole position, but finished seventh in the first race, while failing to finish the second race.

 2017

-The following year Frederick competed full-time in U.S. F2000 with Team Pelfrey.
+The following year, Frederick competed full-time in U.S. F2000 with Team Pelfrey.
 He took his first podiums at Barber Motorsports Park, scoring a pair of second places, after being bested by Oliver Askew.
 Indianapolis Motor Speedway was positive with a third-place finish in the second race, although he would have achieved more without a disqualification from second place in the first race.
 He scored only two more third places that season at the Toronto Street Circuit and Mid-Ohio Sports Car Course.
-With 240 points he finished fourth in the standings behind Oliver Askew, Rinus VeeKay and Parker Thompson, the highest driver not to win a race.
+With 240 points, he finished fourth in the standings behind Oliver Askew, Rinus VeeKay and Parker Thompson, the highest driver not to win a race.
 He also drove an F2000 Championship Series weekend at Mid-Ohio, where he earned pole position and a podium finish.